 But how do you craft such a pitch?

 Continuously looking to perfect your value proposition you'd consult lengthy articles only to find that there's a jungle of advise out there.
-What you need are applicable examples from entrepreneurs and investors who have successfully given and taken thousands of pitches, right?
+What you need is applicable examples from entrepreneurs and investors who have successfully given and taken thousands of pitches, right?

 So I've put together 7 proven templates that are designed to help you create a clear, compelling value proposition in minutes.